 After you answer all the questions, your research should not end there.
 You should ask yourself, what is the unique selling proposition (USP) of the sponsor’s technology?
-Understanding what is unique about their technology compared to competitors can help you strategize on how to appeal to the judges.
-If your project makes the sponsor’s technology look good compared to its competitors, the judges will be more likely to pick it.
+Understanding what is unique about their software compared to competitors can help you strategize on how to appeal to the judges.
+If your presentation makes the sponsor’s technology look good compared to its competitors, the judges will be more likely to pick it.
 Makes sense right?

 Understand what the judges are really looking for

 Some hackathons tell you their judging criteria, while others do not.
-Either way, I would recommend thinking about the following question.
-What do the company and the judges really want from this hackathon?
+Either way, I would recommend thinking about the following question: What do the company and the judges really want from this hackathon?